RebeccaCeccatelli/dataAnalysisWithR/README.md

 - human development report (this one's very interesting: here PCA, a data compression technique, is applied)
 - weight at birth

-Please note: in order to visualize correctly the notebooks, you need to download them.
+Please note: to visualize the whole directory, you need to click on it and then push botton Download.
+After you downloaded the zip, open notebooks with a browser.